How many lumens for projector in daylight? Expert word.

 It can happen but not successfully.
 Because stacking the projector it affects the projector contrast ratio.
 This is not good.
 Because projector contrast ratios have also played a role in daylight projection.

-So this is all about the commercial projectors.
+So this is all about commercial projectors.
 Which have 43,000 and 50,000 lumens.
-All of us don’t have this kind of budget to get this kind of projector.
+All of us don’t have the kind of budget to get this kind of projector.

 Things you should care about in daylight projection?

 If you want to do the projection in the shade.
 Where sunlight does directly not fall on your screen.
 But they indirectly fall on the screen.
 Like the living room.
 Then you can care about these things.